 So you’ve decided to give this a try.
 But where to start?
 Here’s some suggestions to make your first visit not your last.

 Venue: Where are you going?
 Let’s start with someplace safe.
-Take a look at the AANR Resort Guide and see if there’s a destination that appeal to you.
+Take a look at the AANR Resort Guide and see if there’s a destination that appeals to you.
 AANR promotes non-sexual and family nudity.

 Another starting point is the iSwimNude iPhone app.
 If you use this method, be sure to be careful as to what type of resort you’re going to.
 You should look for words like “lifestyle” or “clothing optional” as they might be places that allow sexual activity.

 Nude Beaches are awesome as well.
 It might be good to find one with a non nude site nearby in case you need to back out.

 Another great option is Bare Necessities Cruises but since you will be around 100s of other naked people on a ship for multiple days it might be a little extreme for your first time.

 Preparation: You’ll need to take a few things with you (per person):